2 November 2017

 No timeframe for responsible practices

 Boral has previously considered the Task Force on Financial Related Climate Disclosures (TCFD) recommendations, but has never pledged to implement them.
 A concerned shareholder asked the company if and when investors could expect to see TCFD reporting, but was only told the company would look at them 'in the future,' with no clear timeframe for implementation.

 As a major energy user, Boral is hugely exposed to the transition risks posed by climate change, such as potential carbon pricing.
 Its operations also face heightened risk due to the physical impacts of climate change, including extreme weather events, sea level rise and storm surges.
 The fact that a company so heavily exposed to climate risk is unwilling to explain to investors how it is managing that risk is extremely worrying, and seems to fly in the face of guidance from regulators and lawyers.

 Boral has so far failed to set time-specific energy efficiency and greenhouse gas emissions targets.
-When a shareholder asked the board if and when Boral would be doing so, the answer was a resounding ‘No’ from CEO Mike Hunt, watch below.
+When a shareholder asked the board if and when Boral would be doing so, the answer was a resounding 'No' from CEO Mike Kane, watch below.